mattbasta/client-performance-handbook/manuscript/03-Overview-of-a-Pages-Lifecycle.md

 : After the server receives the client's request, it can begin processing and formulating a response.
 The first part of this response is the HTTP response headers, followed immediately by the content the user requested.

 Assets and Payload
 : Once the client has begun receiving the server's response, it will attempt to being parsing it.
-In the process, the browser will make additional requests to the server as the response indicates more assets are required to build the page.
+In the process, the client will make additional requests to the server as the response indicates more assets are required to build the page.
 This can include core components of the page, such as CSS, JavaScript, and images, and it can also include other content like fonts, multimedia and plugins, other pages and framed content, and more.

 Render and Composite
-: As the browser builds the page that the user requested using the assets that it fetched, it begins calculating the layout of the page that was requested, rendering and compositing the elements in the layout, and painting those elements to the screen.
+: As the client builds the page that the user requested using the assets that it fetched, it begins calculating the layout of the page that was requested, rendering and compositing the elements in the layout, and painting those elements to the screen.
 The processes involved in this step are known as the "critical path."

+Execution
+: As the client downloads JavaScript, it must be executed (though the point at which the scripts execute may vary depending on how they were included in the page).
+Execution describes the initial "run-to-completion" for the scripts on the page.

+Initialization
+: There are a number of points at which the scripts on a page may execute.
+It's rarely the case, however, that any of these points are ideal times to begin running application logic; the DOM may not be available, other scripts may not have run yet, or other dependencies may not yet have been met.
+Initialization is the point at which applications choose to begin running application logic and setting up state for the page.